-Second-biggest city of Normandy is the hometown of the famous French rapper Orelsan.
-You can learn a little bit about Orelsan by reading this article.
+The Second-biggest city of Normandy is the hometown of the famous French rapper Orelsan.
 In terms of monuments like Rouen, Caen is full of religious places to visit.
 The most impressive place to see is the Abbey of Men (Abbaye aux Hommes).
 It is worth your time to visit the district of Vaugueux to enjoy the half-timbered architecture.
-You can also visit the museum of Mémorial de Caen about the WW1 and WW2.
+You can also visit the museum of Mémorial de Caen about WW1 and WW2.

 5 – Normandy Beaches (1 day)

-From this list of best things to do in Normandy, this is a area you should not miss.
-Landing Beaches were an important part of the WW2 and if you are passionate about history and the D-Day, you must visit some of those beaches.
-The Normandy Beaches can be divided by five areas: Utah Beach (USA), Omaha Beach (USA), Gold Beach (UK), Juno Beach (UK & Canda) and Sword Beach (UK & France) .
+From this list of best things to do in Normandy, this is an area you should not miss.
+Landing Beaches were an important part of WW2 and if you are passionate about history and D-Day, you must visit some of those beaches.
+The Normandy Beaches can be divided into five areas: Utah Beach (USA), Omaha Beach (USA), Gold Beach (UK), Juno Beach (UK & Canada), and Sword Beach (UK & France).

-3 – In Gold Beach a large artificial harbor was built, it is located in Arromanches.
+It is a large artificial harbor that was built, it is located in Arromanches.
 We can still see the remains of the artificial harbor.
-The goal of the British was to free Bayeux, first big city liberated.
+The goal of the British was to free Bayeux, the first big city liberated.
 Arromanches 360 offers a circular cinema that presents the integral history of the Battle of Normandy.

 6 – Bayeux (less than 0,5 day)

 This is a nice little town around Caen.
-You can go for a walk in its streets and enjoy the little shops for a tea or to buy a souvenir.
+You can go for a walk in its streets and enjoy the little shops for tea or buy a souvenir.

 7 – Le Mont-Saint-Michel (1 day)

 I am writing about a super controversial subject.
 Officially, le Mont-Saint-Michel belongs to Normandy but the people of the region Brittany (Bretagne) do not agree with it and claim that it is in Brittany’s territory.
 The reason why is that the Mont-Saint-Michel switched territory in its history between Normandy and Brittany.
 Le Mont-Saint-Michel is one of the most visited places in France and it can be crowded but it is worth the time to visit this unique place surrounded by a vast beach.
-This wonderful village reminds you something?
+Does this wonderful village remind you of something?
 It is because le Mont-Saint-Michel inspired the castle of Disneyland.

 Here a map of the places to visit in Normandy:

 The list of the best things to do in Normandy is over 🙂 Did you know this area of France?
-Do you want to know other places?
-Let me know in the comments section! 🙂 I invite you to read the article about 6 things to do in Corsica for a road trip.
+Do you want to know about other places?
+Let me know in the comments section! 🙂 I invite you to read the article about: 6 Things to Do in Corsica for a Road Trip.